MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

     systemctl restart network
     ```

-1. Create corresponding rule and route files and add proper rules and routes to each file.
-Follow the steps below to create one set of rule-eth# and route-eth# files per network interfaces.
+1. Create corresponding rule and route files and add appropriate rules and routes to each file.
+Use the following steps to create one set of rule-eth# and route-eth# files per network interfaces.
 Replace the IP address and subnet information accordingly in every step.
-If you have more network interfaces, create the same set of rule-eth# and route-eth# files for each of them with the corresponding IP and subnet details.
+If you have more network interfaces, create the same set of rule-eth# and route-eth# files for each interface by using the corresponding IP and subnet details.

     - Create rules and routes for eth0:

-      1. Run the following command to create the rule file for eth0:
+      1. To create the rule file for eth0, run the following command:

           ```bash
           vi /etc/sysconfig/network-scripts/rule-eth0
           ```

-      2. Add the following contents to the rule file (adjust the IP address accordingly, make sure you keep the 32 bit):
+      2. Add the following contents to the rule file (adjust the IP address accordingly, and make sure that you keep the 32-bit):

           ```
           from 10.0.1.4/32 table eth0-rt
           to 10.0.1.4/32 table eth0-rt
           ```

-      3. Run the following command to create the route file for eth0:
+      3. To create the route file for eth0, run the following command:

         ```bash
         vi /etc/sysconfig/network-scripts/route-eth0